TsingZ0/HtFL-OnDevice/README.md

 Important notes:
 1. Before running the client Python code, client devices assign their own data based on the client ID provided by CoLExT, using the `./config_device_data.sh` script.
-2. It's possible to specify additional arguments to a particular client group, allowing different arguments to be assigned to different groups.
+2. It's possible to specify additional arguments to a particular client group, allowing different client groups to receive different arguments.

 Example config:
 ```yaml